bio-phys/asyncmd/docs/source/api.rst

 **********
 The :py:mod:`asyncmd.trajectory` module contains a :py:class:`asyncmd.Trajectory` class which is the return object for all MD engines.
+These objects enable easy access to a number properties of the underlying trajectory, like the length in frames or time, the intergration step and many more.
+Note :py:class:`asyncmd.Trajectory` are unique objects in the sense that every combination of underlying ``trajectory_files`` will give you the same object back even if you instantiate it multiple times, i.e. ``is`` will be ``True`` for the two objects (in addition to ``==`` beeing ``True``).

+..
+   TODO: reference to the dev section where we explain the two hidden funcs to forget traj objects

 There are also a number of ``TrajectoryFunctionWrapper`` classes which can be used to wrapp (python) functions or arbitrary executables for easy asyncronous application on :py:class:`asyncmd.Trajectory`, either submitted via slurm or ran locally.
-The benefit of these wrapped functions is that the calculated CV values will be cached automatically.
+The benefit of the wrapped functions is that the calculated values will be cached automatically.
 The caching is even persistent over multiple reloads and invocations of the python interpreter.
 To this end the default caching mechanism creates hidden numpy npz files for every :py:class:`asyncmd.Trajectory` (named after the trajectory) in which the values are stored.
 Other caching mechanism are an in-memory cache and the option to store all cached values in a :py:class:`h5py.File` or :py:class:`h5py.Group`.